DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README_World_of_Deep_Reinforcement_Learning_Self_evolving_systems.md

 # World of Deep Reinforcement Learning Self evolving systems

 <p> Welcome to <b> The World of Deep Reinforcement Learning- Powering Self Evolving System</b>.
-It's a reference to series of blog posts and videos 🆕 about Deep Reinforcement Learning.
-It primarily includes
+This Repo primarily includes

 - Introduction to the <b>main DeepRL algorithms</b> , and
 - how to implement them with <b> Tensorflow</b> .